PhilippinesOfficial Name: Republic of the Philippines

 - Philippine Institute of Volcanology and Seismology (PHIVOLCS)

 - Philippines National Disaster Risk Reduction and Management Council (NDRRMC)

 For Further Information:

 - Enroll in the Smart Traveler Enrollment Program (STEP) to receive security messages and make it easier to locate you in an emergency.

-- Follow the Bureau of Consular Affairs on Twitter and Facebook.
+- Follow us on Twitter and Facebook.

 Local Laws & Special Circumstances

 Criminal Penalties: You are subject to local laws.
 If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.

 The judicial process in the Philippines can be lengthy, and persons charged with a crime can be held in indefinite pre-trial detention as their case makes its way through the judicial system.
 Penalties for possessing, using, or trafficking in illegal drugs in the Philippines are severe:

 - Convicted offenders can expect long jail sentences and heavy fines.